nastoffel/cs400-X-Team-70/x_team_style_guide.md

 	beHappy();
 }
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- When content is multiple lines, place opening bracket on the same line as the condition. i.e.
+* When content is multiple lines, place opening bracket on the same line as the condition. i.e.
 ```
 if(event.equals(mifflin)) {
 	dontGoToThat(event);